mgroeber9110/freegeos-helpviewer/README.md

 ## PMVG

-Note: in case you are wondering what the `help_ui.pvg` file is, this is an alternative format ("Poor Man's Visual GEOS) for .goh files that I optimized for folding editors and allowed defining the GenTree trough a nested, foldable syntax, replacing the cumbersome `GI_comp` structure.
+Note: in case you are wondering what the `help_ui.pvg` file is, this is an alternative format ("Poor Man's Visual GEOS") for .goh files that I optimized for folding editors and allowed defining the GenTree trough a nested, foldable syntax, replacing the cumbersome `GI_comp` structure.